-- In order to limit error propagation from other networks, the storage network is often built as a physically separate = dedicated network. - Because dedicated storage networks are heavily reacting to high latencies and packet loss (see section Kirchhoff's Law: Suitability of Storage Networks), they often need to be dimensioned for the worst case (load peaks, packet storms, etc), needing one of the best = typically most expensive components for reducing latency and increasing throughput.
+- In order to limit error propagation from other networks, the storage network is often built as a physically separate = dedicated network. - Because storage networks are heavily reacting to high latencies and packet loss, they often need to be dimensioned for the worst case (load peaks, packet storms, etc), needing one of the best = typically most expensive components for reducing latency and increasing throughput.
 Dimensioning to the worst case instead of an average case plus some safety margins is nothing but an expensive overdimensioning / over-engineering. - When multipathing is required for improving fault tolerance of the storage network itself, (parts of) these efforts may easily double. - When geo-redundancy is required (see section What is Geo-Redundancy), the total effort may easily double another time because in cases of disasters like terrorist attacks the backup datacenter must be prepared for taking over for multiple days or weeks.

 In general, storage networks won't work over long distances.
-Even it would be possible, asymmetry problems would be introduced into an architecture which is $conceptually \ symmetric$ by its very nature.
+Even it would be possible, asymmetry problems would be introduced into an architecture which is conceptually symmetric by its very nature.
 Thus, and generally in n:m relationships, failover granularities are tending to stick to coarse.
 Finer granularities as discussed in section Flexibility of Handover / Failover Granularities are much more difficult to achieve.